During the CoVid-19 pandemic, sessions are offered via secure video or by phone.

 Dr. Martinez is a registered Clinical and School Psychologist, with the College of Psychologist of Ontario, and she has extensive experience in working with children, adolescents, and their families.

-In August 2020, Dr. Martinez was appointed as one of the Managers (Chiefs) of Psychological Services at the Toronto District School Board (TDSB), the largest school board in Canada.
-In her position, she leads a team of psychologists, associates, consultants, and administrative staff across Learning Centre 3 (Scarborough).
+In August 2020, Dr. Martinez was appointed as the Manager (Chief) of Psychological Services in Learning Centre 3 at the Toronto District School Board (TDSB), the largest school board in Canada.
+In her position, she leads a team of psychologists, associates, consultants, and administrative staff.
 She also provides system leadership regarding psychological services provision and priorities of the TDSB.

 Dr. Martinez earned her M.A.
 (2007) and Ph.D.
 (2011) from the University of British Columbia.
 As part of her training, she successfully completed her doctoral internship program (accredited by the American Psychological Association) in Illinois, with rotations at the Southern Illinois University School of Medicine (St. John's Pavilion and St. John's Children's Hospital), the Hope Institute for Children and Families, and The Autism Program of Illinois.
 Her training and studies were funded by highly competitive awards and grants, including the Canadian Institutes of Health Research (CIHR) Doctoral Research Award, which is not typically awarded to students/trainees within the social sciences and humanities.
 Other significant awards included a Four-Year Fellowship, the Dean of Education Scholarship, and a Full Tuition Scholarship from UBC.

 Dr. Martinez has a range of clinical, school-based, and teaching experiences since moving back to Toronto in 2011, and she has worked at:

 -Ryerson University (Psychology Department, Instructor - Child Development)

 -York University Psychology Clinic (Adjunct Clinical Faculty Associate/Psychologist)